muin-s/weather-scrapper/README.md

 #TeamX

-# Weather Scraper
+## Topic 16: Air Quality Index Prediction

 ## Overview
-This project is a **Weather Scraper** that collects weather data from multiple online sources.
+This repository currently has files that has weather data from multiple online sources.

 ## Websites Used for Web Scraping
 The following websites are utilized to gather weather information: